Management of chronic conditions

 Support groups

-Many organisations have these and will give you information about the best way to manage your chronic disease.
+Many organisations have support groups.
+They will give you information about the best way to manage your chronic disease.
 Some of these organisations are listed below.

 - Heart Foundation